gdejohn/procrastination/README.md

 ### Maven

-Add the JitPack repository to your `pom.xml`:
+Add JitPack to the repositories in your `pom.xml`:

 ```maven-pom
 <repositories>